siakaramalegos/react-perf-workshop/react_perf.md

 ---

-# Lazy-loading resource and components
+# Lazy-loading resources and components

 ---